 The Courtyard Suites

-These 1950s buildings, were originally known as “The Boys Residence”, as summer staff often live on site at the Keltic Lodge.
-Among the thousands of former Keltic staff, is world reknowned songstress Anne Murray, who stayed in the nearby Girls Residence, which is still in use for staff.
+These 1950's buildings, were originally known as the Boys' Residence, as summer staff often live on site at Keltic Lodge.
+Among the thousands of former Keltic staff, is world renowned songstress Anne Murray, who stayed in the nearby Girls' Residence, which is still in use for staff.
 No one would recognize these buildings today, as they were also completely renovated in 2016.

 The suites have now been reimagined as Argyle and Montrose.
 They feature four modern suites, each with one private bedroom, a spacious living room and a private deck, as well as four individual rooms, each with a king bed and modern private bathroom.
 If you have the choice, the view of North Bay from the north suites is a vacation all by itself.

 Located between the Main Lodge, and the Middle Head hiking trail, the cottages are located oceanside.
 Our two and four-bedroom pet-friendly cottages combine style and semi-privacy for your personal retreat.
 Enjoy the scenery from your veranda or cozy up to the fireplace for a relaxing evening in your shared living room.

 The cottages are perfect for families, groups, and those who want a "glamping" cabin experience.